spencerdavis2000/python_tictactoe/README.md

 # python_tictactoe
-Tic Tac Toe game I created for Java and Ruby to be re-written in Python
+Unbeatable Tic Tac Toe game I created for Java and Ruby to coded in Python